sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 In this tutorial, we start to customize FTW-daily template and turn it into a cottage-rental marketplace called CottageDays.

-There will be two major parts in this tutorial:
+The first part of this tutorial is about branding the template.
+However, we will add new articles later about features that go beyond FTW-daily template and its default behaviour.

-**Part 1: Branding**<br /> Learn to make changes that are necessary turn Saunatime marketplace to CottageDays marketplace.
+**Part 1: Branding**<br /> Learn to make changes that are necessary to turn Saunatime marketplace to CottageDays marketplace.
 At the end of this part, we deploy CottageDays marketplace to Heroku.

-**Part 2: Beyond FTW-daily template**<br /> Part 2 will go beyond
-initial features of FTW-daily repository.
-You learn how to extend listing entities with your own data, modify email templates and modify the transaction process.

-> **Note**: Unfortunately, Part 2 is missing at the moment.
-We'll write
-> the articles to that section later.

 ## Prerequisites